quantiacs/documentation/en/source/quick_start/quick_start.md

 ```python
 strategy = price_open - price_open_one_day_ago
 ```
-and trades all futures contracts which Quantiacs makes available.
+and trades all futures contracts that Quantiacs makes available.
 Note that we **normalize** positions so that we are fully invested:

 ```python
 weights = strategy / abs(strategy).sum('asset')